 - $250 for professionals

 Once you have enrolled you will receive a confirmation email with instructions on how to access the CMA Exam Support Package.
-CMA Exam Support Package doesn’t include study material.
+However, the CMA Exam Support Package doesn’t include study material.

 You are required to appear for the exam within 12 months and complete the CMA Program within 3 years after enrollment.